clodoN1109/skyvue-satellite-tracking/README.md

 Objective: Exercise and experimentation on HTML/CSS/Javascript concepts, like fetching data and manipulating the DOM(document object) through Javascript.

 This web page project consists of an exercise in collecting data from the internet through API's and using them to dynamically update a page's contents.
-The concepts are implemented in a very straightfoward way, so it can probably help others to study them and to improve it.

 The data chosen was on the whereabouts of the International Space Station (ISS).